hehopmajieh/site_planner/README.md

 This tool  uses **terrain (DEM) data** to identify optimal locations for VHF/UHF/SHF contest operation.

+There is no guarantee that this application will always generate correct data.
+This is a proof of concept (POC), and I assume no responsibility for its use.

 Goal:
 👉 find sites with **maximum RF visibility toward Western Europe**,
 taking into account real-world RF propagation effects: